 - We’re a majority-introvert family with disabled daughters, so we didn’t leave the house a ton in the first place

-- Katie and I have separate bedrooms
+- Stella and I have separate bedrooms

-These factors, which involve quite a bit of luck, are part of the reason that we’re doing OK.
+These factors, which involve quite a bit of luck, are part of the reason that we’re doing okay.
 If your family doesn’t have these aspects, you’re going to struggle more and that’s not anyone’s fault.